-assist: Illuminates when the overdrive function of the transmission has been turned off and the grade assist function has been turned on, refer to the Driving chapter.
+O/D OFF: Illuminates when the overdrive function of the transmission has been turned off; refer to the Driving chapter.
+If the light flashes steadily or does not illuminate, have the transmission serviced soon, or damage may occur.

-Anti-theft system (if equipped): Flashes when the SecuriLockTM Passive Anti-theft System has been activated.
+Anti-theft system: Flashes when the SecuriLock[TM] Passive Anti-theft System has been activated.